Xe/site/blog/we-have-go-2.markdown

 The main disconnect between importing from a GOPATH monorepo and a Go library off of GitHub is that when you import from a monorepo with a GOPATH in it, you need to be sure to import the repository path and not the path used inside the repository.
-This sounds weird but this is the difference between importing `github.com/Xe/x/src/github.com/Xe/x/markov` and `github.com/Xe/x/markov`.
-This means that things need to be extracted _out of_ monorepos and reformatted into “flat” repos so that you can only grab the one package you need.
+This sounds weird but this means you'd import `github.com/Xe/x/src/github.com/Xe/x/markov` instead of `github.com/Xe/x/markov`.
+This means that things need to be extracted _out of_ monorepos and reformatted into "flat" repos so that you can only grab the one package you need.
 This became tedious in practice.

 In Go 1.5 (the one where they rewrote the compiler in Go) they added support for [vendoring code into your